uvarc/rc-learning/content/courses/cpp_introduction/setting_up.md

 geany&
 ```

 For personal use, compilers, Geany, and the other cross-platform IDEs are available for all popular Linux distributions and can be installed through the distribution's package manager or by downloading from the vendor (e.g. the NVIDIA HPC SDK).
 Most workstation users do not install environment modules, so the module command would not be required.
+However, it may be convenient if you wish to instal multiple compilers.
+At least one implementation of software modules is usually available for a given distribution.

+_GCC_
+The gcc compiler is a standard part of all Linux distributions.
+However, it is usually necessary to add g++ and gfortran separately.

+_Intel OneAPI_
+Download the Linux version from [Intel](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html).
+Installing the HPC Toolkit as well as the required Basic Toolkit is recommended.

+_NVIDIA HPC SDK_
+Download and install the [package](https://developer.nvidia.com/nvidia-hpc-sdk-downloads).
+If your distribution is not supported with a package, you may have t
+o download the tarball and set paths appropriately.

+To use a different compiler with Geany, from the `Build` menu choose `Set Build Commands`.
+To use a different compiler with Geany, from the `Build` menu choose `Set Build Commands`.
+See the chapter on [building](/courses/cpp_introduction/building) your codes for compiler names and some options.

+### IDEs for Mac and Windows

 On Mac and Windows, an IDE can be installed in the usual way for those platforms, either through the application "store" or starting at the package's home page.

 ### Mac OS

 _GCC_
 Install Xcode from the App Store.
 This will install gcc and g++.
+You may also wish to install the gcc package from [homebrew](https://brew.sh) since it will install the Xcode command-line tools for you.

 _Intel oneAPI_
-Download the Mac version from Intel.
+Download the Mac version from [Intel](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html).
+It may be useful to install the HPC Toolkit as well as the required Basic Toolkit.

 The NVIDIA HPC SDK is not available for Macs.